 At points during her treatment, Brooklyn’s blood counts were dangerously low, and she needed blood and platelet transfusions to keep her going.
 Grant and Michelle recall that after one transfusion, Brooklyn fell asleep and started singing the ABCs in perfect tune.
 The heartbreaking contrast between childhood and cancer was never clearer than in those moments.

-Or so they were told.
-After they held very small Christmas and New Year’s celebrations and toasted to Brooklyn’s remission with friends and family, the oncologist told them a second review of bone marrow results showed Brooklyn was not in remission after all.
+Or so they thought.
+Later the oncologist told them a second review of bone marrow results showed Brooklyn was not in remission after all.
 “To hear that news was like hearing the diagnosis all over again,” Michelle said.
 Brooklyn immediately moved up to a high-risk treatment plan with a harsher protocol.

-Today, she is in the maintenance phase and has finally achieved remission.
-“You try not to get too high, you try not to get too low,” said Grant.
-“She’s so tough beyond her years,” Michelle adds, “You always want to see that your kid has a little fight in them because you don’t want them to lose the battle.”
+“She’s so tough beyond her years,” Michelle adds, “You always want to see that your kid has a little fight in them because you don’t want them to lose the battle.
+“My dream for Brooklyn is to simply grow up.”

 You can help kids like Brooklyn